Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/The Essence of Computing - Programs & The Semantics of Programs.md

-**The Values, Operator Stack, and Locals**
+**The Values (Locals and Heap), Operator Stack**
+It's all about the values (data as in data vs instruction) in a code.

-The JVM is a **stack based virtual machine**, this means that instead of using *named variables* (registers) to store intermediate values, it instead uses an **operator stack**.
-Values stored in storage local to the methods are called locals, which can be accessed using indices.
-Finally, the machine can also store information in global memory, which is referred to as the heap.
+The JVM is a **stack based virtual machine**, which means that instead of using *named variables* (registers) to store **intermediate values**, it instead uses an **operator stack**.
+Intermediate values are those that generated during an execution (expression evaluation) and weren't explicitly declared by code.
+Besides intermediate values, there are the "normal values", values declared by the code.
+For these values, those that stored local to the methods are called **locals**, which can be accessed using indices.
+Alternatively, values that stored in global memory and shared across methods is referred to as the **heap**.

 The values in (our interpretation of) JVM are dynamically typed, this means that every value caries around information about its type.
 There are two kinds of values, stack values $V_\sigma$ and heap values $V_\eta$. $$\begin{aligned} & V_\sigma := (\mathcal{int} \ n) \ | \ (\mathcal{float} \ f) \ | \ (\mathcal{ref} \ r) \\
 & V_\eta := V_\sigma \ | \ (\mathcal{byte} \ b) \ | \ (\mathcal{char} \ c) \ | \ (\mathcal{short} \ s) \ | \ (\mathcal{array} \ t \ a) \ | \ (\mathcal{object} \ cn \ fs)\end{aligned}$$